-Case-control studies are one of the frequently used study designs due to the relative ease of its application in comparison with other study designs compared between cases and controls.

-Case-control Studies (CCS) start with the identification of:

-- a group of cases (individuals with a - particular health outcome) in a given population - and a group of controls (individuals Without the health outcome) to be included in the study. - In CCS the prevalence of exposure to a potential risk factor(s) is
+- Case-control studies are one of the frequently used study designs due to the relative ease of its application in comparison with other study designs - case-control studies (CCS) start with the identification of - a group of cases (individuals with a particular health outcome) in a given population - a group of controls (individuals without the health outcome) to be included in the study. - Then for each case and control it is determined whether they have been exposed to the factor understudy or not.